ondrap/mapbox-filter/README.md

 3. `stack build`
 4. `stack install` - installs binary `mapbox-filter` to ~/.local/bin
 5. or you can run `stack exec -- mapbox-filter` instead without installing

+I have not tested it but it will probably work on Windows as well.

 ## Examples